51Degrees/documentation/src/devicedetection/features/useragentclienthints/overview.md

 about the plan for the phased deprecation of the User-Agent.
 This will start with Chrome 101 (roughly Q2 2022) and end with Chrome 113 (roughly Q2 2023).

-User Agent Client Hints extends the previously existing Client Hints content negotiation feature.
+User-Agent Client Hints extends the previously existing Client Hints content negotiation feature.

 There is documentation of the general Client Hints feature on